thamin-i/hacs-messes-info/README.md

-# Messes Info
+# Messes Info (unofficial)

-Messes Info is a custom Home Assistant Community Store (HACS) integration that fetches mass data from the [https://messes.info](https://messes.info) website using its GWT API.
+Messes Info (unofficial) is a custom Home Assistant Community Store (HACS) integration that fetches mass data from the [https://messes.info](https://messes.info) website using its GWT API.
 This integration allows you to display mass schedules directly in your Home Assistant instance.

 ## Features